PSYCHIATRIC DRUGS:

 malities were clinically insignificant or unrelated to drug

 therapy.
-In the meantime the number of patients affected by
+In the meantime the number of patients affected

 tardive dyskinesia increased and the symptoms became worse in